 Clean the filters and vents regularly, and do not overfill the machine when loading.

 How Much Does it Cost to Replace the Heating Element?

 Unfortunately, heating elements are costly.
-Typically, a Samsung dryer heating element can cost between $50 and $150, and a technician will charge around $120 and $200 to do the work.
+Typically, a Samsung dryer heating element can cost between $50 to $150, and a technician will charge around $120 to $200 to do the work.

 If you can replace it yourself, you will save some money.
 However, you must know how to do it safely and correctly.